nareshmaharaj-consultant/aerospike-xdr-proxy-k8s/README.md

 ```

 ## Conclusion
-Aerospike renowned for its core resiliency has an industry established uptime of 5 x 9s - that's basically ( 0.99999 ).
-So adding to the data resiliency matrix, XDR now means its possible to have an additional copy of the data distributed asynchronously from one data-centre to another with minimal effort.
-Taking this one step further, we have shown how this can be achieved using the xdr-proxy to access k8s clusters in a private network.
+Dependable resiliency is a core part of the Aerospike value proposition.
+Aerospike's XDR feature ensures that users can mitigate the risk of a cluster becoming unavailable by replicating data asynchronously from one data center to another.
+We show here how you can achieve this in a Kubernetes environment by using the xdr-proxy, allowing you to avoid network complications.
 All this has been achieved with minimum effort thanks to the Aerospike Kubernetes Operator.